Which sweets are halal? A clear explanation

 - Ethanol alcohol

-Pig gelatin - the binder for sweets
+Pork gelatin – the binding agent for sweets

 Carmine (E120) – the dye from lice